NelKG/nels-yoga/README.md

 rgb 245.245,20 Beige

 rgba (221, 208, 200, .6)  lighter contrast
+#808080 gray whic complements the being color on the home page

 [here is the link to the website used for colors] (https://www.w3schools.com/w3css/w3css_colors.asp)